-'''

-int get item(table name, "str const")
+int get item (table name, "str const")

-'''

-table_name is an unquoted character string that represents the name of a string table.
+- table_nametable_name is an unquoted character string that represents the name of a string table.
 To avoid possible forward reference problems, try to make your get_item() calls refer to previously-defined string tables.
 The following string table names are pre-defined in NightTrace: event, pid, tid, boolean, name_pid, name_tid, node_name, pid_nodename, tid_nodename, vector, syscall, device, event_summary, event_arg_summary, event_arg_dbl_summary, state_summary.
-For more information on these tables, see "Pre-Defined String s" on page 4-16 and "Kernel String Tables" on page 13-13.
+For more information on these tables, see "Pre-Defined String s" on page 4-16 and "Kernel String Tables" on page 13-14.str_conststr_const is a string constant literal that acts as an index into the - Str_const is a sumg constant interar that acts as an index into the specified string table. str_const must either exactly match a string value in the table_name string table, or the table_name string table must have a default item line; otherwise the results are undefined.
+A table_name may contain several item lines with the same str_const value.